Marvelman3284/Marvelman3284.github.io/index.md

 ```

 # About Me:
-- I am currently 13 years of age
+- I am currently some amount of years old
-- I am going into 8th grade
+- I am in school
-- I am a life scout in Boy Scouts
+- I am in Boy Scouts
 - I love to code and read
 - I built my own computer in June of 2020
 - I have worked on many projects such as a [discord writer bot](https://github.com/cwarwicker/discord-Writer-Bot) and even [my own programming language](https://github.com/marvelman3284/basic-lang)